 Connecting to the Census Bureau with an API Key

 Begin by installing tidycensus using install.packages("tidycensus").
 To use tidycensus, you must get an application programming interface (API) key from the Census Bureau.
-API keys are like a password that allows online services to determine whether you are authorized to access data.
+API keys are like passwords that allow online services to determine whether you are authorized to access data.

 You can obtain this key, which is free, by going to https://api.census.gov/data/key_signup.html and entering your details.
 Once you receive the key by email, you need to put it in a place where tidycensus can find it.
 The census_api_key() function does this for you, so after loading the tidycensus package, run the function as follows, replacing 123456789 with your actual API key: